 Moving holly bushes allows you relocate a healthy and mature holly bush to a more suitable part of the yard.
-But, if you transplant holly shrubs incorrectly, it can result in the holly losing its leaves or even dying.
-Keep reading to learn more about how to transplant holly bushes and when is the best time to transplant a holly.
+If you transplant holly shrubs incorrectly, however, it can result in the holly losing its leaves or even dying.
+Keep reading to learn more about how to transplant holly bushes and when the best time is to transplant a holly.